Andrew-AbiMansour/CoVMME-demo/DOI.md

     * Click on [New upload](https://zenodo.org/deposit/new?c=covid-19) for the "coronavirus disease research community - COVID-19".
     * Drag and drop files to upload to zenodo, and complete the fields by filling the required information.
     * **Make sure to click on "Reserve DOI" under the "Basic Information" section**.
 This should produce a DOI link e.g. 10.5281/zenodo.3742380
-    * click on "Save" and then "Publish".
+    * Click on "Save" and then "Publish".

   **Example**: Aragao *et tal.* (2020): Raw diffraction data for structure of SARS-CoV-2 main protease with PCM-0102179 (ID: mpro-x1384 / PDB: 5RFQ)
 .
 Zenodo.
 Dataset.
 DOI [10.5281/zenodo.3731504](https://doi.org/10.5281/zenodo.3731504)